MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sql-server-r-services-performance-tuning.md

 We suggest that you review all results from the first case study to determine which techniques are applicable to your solution, and weigh their potential impact.

-Then, review the results of the scoring optimization case study to see how the author selected techniques to develop a strategy that was optimized to support this particular workload.
+Then, review the results of the scoring optimization case study to see how the author applied different techniques and optimized the server to support a particular workload.

 ## Performance optimization process

 Configuration and tuning for performance requires creating a solid base, on which to layer optimizations designed for specific workloads:

 - Choose an appropriate server to host analytics.
 Typically, a reporting secondary, data warehouse or other server that is already used for other reporting or analytics is preferred.
-However, in a hybrid transactional-analytical processing (HTAP) solution, operational data can be used as the input to R for very fast scoring.
+However, in a hybrid transactional-analytical processing (HTAP) solution, operational data can be used as the input to R for fast scoring.

 - Configure the SQL Server instance to balance database engine operations and R or Python script execution at appropriate levels.
 This can include changing SQL Server defaults for memory and CPU usage, NUMA and processor affinity settings, and creation of resource groups.